odd-coder/ticket-bot/README.md

 1. Download/Fork the project
 2. Make sure that your computer/server has [node.js](https://nodejs.org/en/) 16 or 16+ installed
 3. Now open the project and put all the necessary details like token, category id, role id etc.
-⋅⋅1.
-Put the token on `token.json` and other staff on `config.json`.
+Note: Put the token on `token.json` and other staff on `config.json`.
 4. Save the project and run `node deploy-commands.js`.